dapr/dapr-shared/docs/tutorial/README.md

           value: http://nodeapp-dapr.default.svc.cluster.local:50001
 ```

-These two environment variables let the Dapr SDK know where the Dapr endpoints are hosted (usually for the sidecar these are located on `localhost`).
+These two environment variables let the Dapr SDK know where the Dapr endpoints are hosted (usually for the sidecar, these are located on `localhost`).

-Because these workloads are not annotated with Dapr annotations, the Dapr Control Plane will not inject a Dapr sidecar, instead we will create two instances of the Dapr runtime using Dapr Shared for our services to use.
+Because these workloads are not annotated with Dapr annotations, the Dapr Control Plane will not inject a Dapr sidecar; instead, we will create two instances of the Dapr runtime using Dapr Shared for our services to use.

 ## Creating two Dapr Shared instances for our services

-For each application service that needs to talk to the Dapr APIs we need to deploy a new Dapr Shared instance.
-Each instance have a one to one relationship with Dapr Application Ids.
+For each application service that needs to talk to the Dapr APIs, we need to deploy a new Dapr Shared instance.
+Each instance has a one-to-one relationship with Dapr Application IDs.

 Let's create a new Dapr Shared instance for the Node (`nodeapp`) application: